Test Track Rethemed Attraction Reopening Soon With New Scenes and Changes

 A post shared by Disney Parks (@disneyparks)

 New show scenes will be added showcasing technological advances and how our lifestyles and relationships to mobility connect everyone.
+One of these new show scenes will show “how vehicles can use advanced cameras and sensors to ‘see’ the world they drive through,” representing this technology by utilizing over 29,000 points of light.
 Enjoy a joy ride through scenes focusing on onboard technology, customization and personalization.
 Followed by a trip through a scenic outdoor route reminding us all of the joys of driving, taking in the world around us and spending quality time with friends and family.

 In a recent social media post, we could see parts of the inside of the attraction completely gutted with scaffolding everywhere.
 It really looks like they are making substantive changes to this ride.